mindersec/minder/pkg/generated/protodocs/proto.md

-<a name="mediator-v1-DeleteOrganisationResponse"></a>
+<a name="mediator-v1-DeleteOrganizationResponse"></a>

-### DeleteOrganisationResponse
+### DeleteOrganizationResponse
-DeleteOrganisationResponse represents a response to a delete organisation request
+DeleteOrganizationResponse represents a response to a delete organization request